Rapid model comparison of equations of state from gravitational wave observation of binary neutron star coalescences: Evidence approximation scheme

 For the results in this work we use a prior that is uniform in $0\le\tilde\Lambda\le3000$ and $-500\le\delta\tilde\Lambda\le500$.
 Note that this formally includes (unphysical) negative values of the individual tidal deformabilities $\Lambda_1$ and $\Lambda_2$.
 These negative values can lead to issues with waveform generators that fail upon encountering these unphysical points.
-In this study we used the TaylorF2 waveform \cite{Bini:2012gu} truncated at 5th post-Newtonian order which does not depend on $\delta\tilde\Lambda$ and so was largely immune to this issue.
-The \eos{} will affect the gravitational waveform at high frequencies near the point at which the NSs come into contact that are not modeled by the TaylorT2 waveforms.
-In this work we chose to terminate the waveform at the innermost stable circular orbit (ISCO).
+In this study we used the TaylorF2 waveform \cite{Bini:2012gu} truncated at 5th post-Newtonian order which is a post-Newtonian nonprecessing frequency domain waveform that includes tidal effects.
+TaylorF2 does not depend on $\delta\tilde\Lambda$ and so was largely immune to this issue.
+The \eos{} will affect the gravitational waveform at high frequencies near the point at which the NSs come into contact that are not modeled by the TaylorF2 waveforms.
+In this work we chose to terminate the waveform at the innermost stable circular orbit (ISCO) \cite{Wade:2014vqa}.
 As the detectors are not sensitive at such high frequencies, this arbitrary termination condition is unimportant.
 A more general approach would be to use an arbitrary prior $p(\Lambda_1,\Lambda_2)$ with support only for $\Lambda_1\ge0$ and $\Lambda_2\ge0$ and to divide the posterior distribution by the marginalized prior $p(\tilde\Lambda)$ (which can be done by reweighting samples drawn from the posterior distribution).